uclaml/COPS/README.md

 ## Model Sever

-To accerlerate the running efficiency of COPS, we implement a data-paralysis serving router and engine with SGLang backend, i.e., the [ModelServer](https://github.com/zhaochenyang20/ModelServer).
+To accelerate the running efficiency of COPS, we implement a data-paralysis serving router and engine with SGLang backend, i.e., the [ModelServer](https://github.com/zhaochenyang20/ModelServer).
 After configuration, you can get a response or embedding from these kind of commands:

 ```
 from model_sever import ModelServer